Disclaimers are in Part 1

 Gail Branigan was at a loss.
 She had gone through Isabelle Barnes' family and medical history several times, and found nothing out of the ordinary - normal childhood, no indication of abuse or serious injury, in school a fair student though always considered a dreamer, and somewhat of a loner.

 It seemed she had passed through high school effortlessly, except for repeatedly being chastised for writing stories during class.
 She had gone through college and university with similar ease, and was now an established software engineer in a renowned enterprise.
 It had to be the most boring and mediocre biography Gail had ever seen.
-No drug history, no brain or neural diseases.
+No drug history (except for cigarettes), no brain or neural diseases.

 Nothing to merit her present condition.